datahub-project/datahub/datahub-ranger-plugin/README.md

 > Disclaimer: All configurations shown in this documented were tested against [Privacera Platform](https://privacera.com/) v6.3.0.1.

 # Prerequisites
+- User identifier present in CorpRole URN should be the name of the AD/LDAP user.
+For example in URN **urn:li:corpuser:datahub**, the **datahub** should present as name of user in AD/LDAP
 - Apache Ranger and DataHub are configured for authentication via same IDP (either LDAP + JaaS or OIDC SSO)
 - Apache Ranger service available via HTTP
 - Basic authentication is enabled on Apache Ranger Service